-- For applicants seeking to matriculate to CNUCHS as a transfer student from another college or university, the following general standards apply to the acceptance and award of transfer credits: - CNUCHS will consider transfer of credit for college-level (not remedial) courses in which the student has earned a minimum grade of "C" (2.0 = "C" Grade Point Equivalent) (4.00 = "A") or higher from accredited colleges and universities. - 3.
-A maximum of 60 credit hours will be considered for transfer from regionally accredited community colleges, junior colleges, two-year and/or four-year colleges, and other accredited colleges, with the exception of certain unrecognized programs. - Acceptance of any course for transfer credit granted toward the BS is subject to evaluation of the course topic, content, and teaching methodologies/pedagogy by expert faculty in that discipline. - Course credits earned at other institutions based on different credit hours from those used by CHS are subject to conversion and possible decrease in credit hour value. - Quarter-hours are converted to semester hours by multiplying those hours by 0.67.
-For example, 4 quarterhours are equal to 2.68 semester hours. - Transfer students are subject to the same graduation requirements as CNUCHS for the B.S. degree. - The CHS cumulative grade point average (GPA) is based solely upon coursework taken at CNU.
+For applicants seeking to matriculate to CNUCHS as a transfer student from another college or university, the following general standards apply to the acceptance and award of transfer credits:

+- CNUCHS will consider transfer of credit for college-level (not remedial) courses in which the student has earned a minimum grade of "C" (2.0 = "C" Grade Point Equivalent) (4.00 = "A") or higher from accredited colleges and universities. - A maximum of 60 credit hours will be considered for transfer from regionally accredited community colleges, junior colleges, two-year and/or four-year colleges, and other accredited colleges, with the exception of certain unrecognized programs. - Acceptance of any course for transfer credit granted toward the BS is subject to evaluation of the course topic, content, and teaching methodologies/pedagogy by expert faculty in that discipline. - 4.
+Credit for equivalent courses and/or AP/IB exams will be awarded from only one source toward a course equivalency.
+CNUCHS does not award duplicate credit.
+Students are advised to speak with an academic advisor to determine which course or exam credit will provide the greatest benefit. - Course credits earned at other institutions based on different credit hours than used by CNUCHS are subject to conversion and possible decrease in credit hour value.
+Transfer students are subject to the same graduation requirements as CNUCHS for the B.S. degree. - 6.
+The CHS cumulative grade point average (GPA) is based solely upon coursework taken at CNU.